 A basic deduction of R3.5 million is allowed in the determination of an estate’s liability for estate duty.

 Donations tax is payable at a flat rate on the value of property disposed of by donation.
-It is levied at a flat rate of 20% on the value of property donated, while any donations exceeding R30 million in one tax year will be taxed at a rate of 25% on the cumulative value of property donated since 1 March 2018 exceeding R30 million.
+It is levied at a flat rate of 20% on the cumulative value of property donated since 1 March 2018 not exceeding R30 million, and at a rate of 25% on the cumulative value of property donated since 1 March 2018 exceeding R30 million.

 The first R100 000 of property donated in each year by an individual is, however, exempt from donations tax.
 This amount remains unchanged from last year.

-Additional tax proposals for the 2020 legislative cycle
+Additional tax proposals for the 2022 legislative cycle and beyond